Parents and kids both grow old, like it or not. Eventually, we swap roles. It can be a muddy transition, tangled with emotions and money stress.

 3. What are the alternatives?

 The alternatives are in-home care, adult day health programs, assisted living and nursing homes.
 Look up and compare costs with this interactive map from Genworth, which sells long-term-care insurance.

-The average cost per day for a nursing home is $230 nationally, according to Genworth’s yearly Cost of Care survey.
+The average cost per day for a private room in a nursing home is $240 nationally, according to Genworth’s 2014 Cost of Care survey.